Areas of expertise

 Aimée teaches on a wide variety of courses including:

-- Vehicle and Weapon Engineering MSc Programme
+- Weapon and Vehicles MSc Programme

 - Explosives Ordnance Engineering MSc